Someone to deal with us on your behalf

 - act in your best interest

-- tell us of any changes that may affect their ability to be your nominee
+- tell us about any changes that may affect their ability to be your nominee

 - keep records on how they spend the money.

 We can review spending records at any time.
-If your nominee doesn’t give us this information, they may get a monetary penalty.
+Your nominee is legally required to give us this information if we request it.
+If they don’t, they may get a fine.

 You can do this online or by completing a printed form.

 You can manage your nominee arrangements using your Centrelink online account.